Learn a Language at International House Bristol - The Bristol Magazine Online

 Let the magic of languages enchant you and start learning a language at International House Bristol.

-International House Bristol are an English language school in Bristol who are passionate about teaching and supporting you as you study and learn in one of their classes.
-They’ll ensure you speak English from the first day of your course and their approach means you are soon speaking, reading, writing and listening in English.
+International House Bristol are a foreign language school in Bristol who are passionate about teaching and supporting you as you study and learn.

 IH Bristol continue to put students first and have introduced Individual Learning Plans to ensure every student benefits to the maximum from their time at International House Bristol.
-Everything they do in EFL, from materials creation to safe-guarding, is done to provide each and every student with the best possible learning experience.
-That’s why IH Bristol are second to none and remain the premier school in the South West of England.

-They also continue to give back with their free exercises that are available to anybody who owns or has access to a computer and their Phrase of the Day videos can help students worldwide to increase their knowledge on a daily basis.
-Later this year, they are to launch a brand new language initiative which should prove engaging and rewarding in equal measure.
+“Whatever you aim to achieve in life or whatever your professional goals, sharing the experience with others makes the journey so much more enjoyable and rewarding.”

-International House Bristol aim to provide a friendly, caring environment for language learners and trainee teachers.
-Their goal is to educate, inspire and empower through excellent teaching by experienced, committed, highly qualified staff and a comprehensive student welfare system that supports learners throughout their studies.
+At IHB, it is all about the people: from the highly qualified teachers, who support your progress and help you communicate effectively, to the amazing friends you will make along the way.

 International House Bristol offer many different learning packages: